 Many organs in the body can suffer tissue damage and the body temperature must be reduced quickly.
 Most people will have profound central nervous system changes such as delirium, coma and seizures.
 As well as effects on the nervous system, there can be liver, kidney, muscle and heart damage.

 Causes of heat stress

-Some drugs, such as ecstasy and speed, also raise the body’s temperature, while alcohol dehydrates the body.
+Some drugs, such as ecstasy and speed, also raise the body’s temperature, which can lead to heat stress.